gitter-badger/tynn/docs/getting-started.md

 # Getting Started

-To get started, use the `gem` command to install Tynn:
+To get started, install Tynn:

 ```no-highlight
 $ gem install tynn
 ```

-Now that Tynn is installed, it's easy to create an application.
 Open your preferred text editor and create a file called `config.ru` with the following code:

 ```ruby